-Below we’ll explain what an OLED display is, what makes it better than the alternatives, and share a list of some of the best phones you can buy that use OLED tech.
+Below we’ll explain what an OLED display is, what makes it better than the alternatives, as well as consider some of its disadvantages that you should know about.

-The term OLED is actually an acronym, and stands for organic light-emitting diode.
-For the unaware, a light-emitting diode is basically just a light source, and they’re used widely in electronics.
+OLED stands for organic light-emitting diode.
+For those unaware, a light-emitting diode is a light source, and they’re used widely in electronics.

-But OLED is different because of the organic part.
-In an organic diode, there’s a thin film of organic compound that emits light when you pass an electric current through it.
+What makes OLED different from LED is the organic part.
+In an organic diode, there’s a thin film of organic compound that emits light when an electrical current is passed through it.

-So manufacturers take this organic semiconducting material and place it between two electrodes, which provide the current.
-Usually one of these electrodes is transparent, so the light that is being generated can escape – and be viewed by you.
+Manufacturers take this organic semiconducting material and place it between two electrodes, which provides the current.
+Usually, one of these electrodes is transparent, so the light that is generated can escape and be viewed by you on the display.

 What makes OLED so good?